 If you want to buy a property outright, Santorini has everything from cheap renovation projects to super-luxury villas.

-It’s easy to find properties over the €1 million line, so if you want a stunning view, private pool, and several bedrooms, then don’t be surprised by the number of zeros on the price tag.
+It’s easy to find properties over the €1 million line, so if you want a stunning view, a private pool, and several bedrooms, then don’t be surprised by the number of zeros on the price tag.
 However, there are also some more reasonable properties.

 The most important thing to remember about buying a property in Santorini is to jump at every opportunity.